apprack/apprack-ios-sdk/README.md

 ### Focus on your core business and let apprack handle the rest.

-The apprack iOS SDK allows to keep focus on your core business by taking over all the screens you need, but don't want to spend time working on, such as screens for terms of use, privacy policy, release notes, settings …
+The apprack iOS SDK allows to keep focus on your core business by taking over all the screens you need, but don't want to spend time working on, such as screens for terms of use, privacy policy, release notes, settings, support form …

 All you need to use the SDK is an account on [apprack.io](https://apprack.io).